doktorand i statsvetenskap vid Institutet för bostads- och urbanforskning (IBF)

 PhD Candidate in Political Science, at the Department of Government and The Institute for Housing and Urban Reserach

 Finns även på

-Doctoral Candidate in Political Science, enrolled at the Department of Government at Uppsala University since September 2013.
-My research interests lie, broadly speaking, within the field of post-conflict development and democratisation, with a current focus on the construct of political parties in the aftermath of conflict.
+PhD Candidate in Political Science at the Department of Government.
+My research interests lie, broadly speaking, within the field of post-conflict development and democratisation, with a current focus on rebel group to political party transformation, and the interplay of violence and politics in the aftermath of conflict.

 I hold a Masters Degree (Master of Science) in Development Studies (2011) and a Bachelors Degree in Development Studies (2009), both from the Department of Government, Uppsala University.

 Teaching and Supervising